How to Make a Time-Lapse Video by Converting a Standard Video

 Whether they’re a recording of something amazing or utterly mundane, time-lapse videos are always stunning.
 Watching the staccato motion and seeing several hours of footage compressed into a few seconds or minutes makes for compelling viewing.

 Making a time-lapse video usually takes a lot time.
 You need a suitable camera, storage for the footage, a reliable stand or tripod, and good weather if you’re outside.
 Time-lapse videos can take a while to get right, and this might require several attempts.

 However, you can use an app to create a time-lapse video from a standard video.
 And in this article we’ll explain how to do that…

 You basically have two choices when it comes to recording a time-lapse video.

-- Spend time preparing and record a time-lapse video as the events happen.
+- Spend time preparing and then record a time-lapse video as the events happen.

 - Convert a standard video into a time-lapse movie.

-If your only choice is to convert the video you’ve recorded into a time-lapse, you have two main options: desktop and mobile.
+To convert the footage you’ve recorded into a time-lapse video, you have two main options: desktop and mobile.

 Not Just Time-Lapse: Hyperlapse Too!